-The motherboard provides a ZIF Socket 370.
-The CPU that came with the motherboard should have a fan attached to it to prevent overheating.
-If this is not the case, then purchase a fan before you turn on your system.
+The motherboard provides a Socket 462 or Socket A for CPU installation.
+The CPU that came with the motherboard should have a fan and heatsink attached to it to prevent overheating.
+If this is not the case, then purchase and install a set before you turn on your system.

 WARNING!
-Be sure that there is sufficient air circulation across the processor's heatsink by regularly checking that your CPU fan is working.
+Make sure that the heatsink is mounted tightly against the processor.
+Make sure also that there is sufficient air circulation across the processor's heatsink by regularly checking that your CPU fan is working.
 Without sufficient circulation, the processor could overheat and damage both the processor and the motherboard.
 You may install an auxiliary fan, if necessary.
+A CPU thermal sensor is integrated on the motherboard, located near the center of the CPU heat source, just below the CPU socket, to help in monitoring the CPU temperature.

 To install a CPU, first turn off your system and remove its cover.
-Locate the ZIF socket and open it by first pulling the lever sideways away from the socket then upwards to a 90-degree angle.
-Insert the CPU with the correct orientation as shown.
-The notched corner should point towards the end of the lever.
-Because the CPU has a corner pin for two of the four corners, the CPU will only fit in the orientation as shown.
-The picture is for reference only; you should have a CPU fan that covers the face of the CPU.
-With the added weight of the CPU fan, no force is required to insert the CPU.
-Once completely inserted, close the socket's lever while holding down the CPU.
+Locate the Socket 462 and open it by first pulling the lever sideways away from the socket, then upwards.
+The socket lever must be fully opened (90 to 100 degrees) when installing or removing the CPU.
+Insert the CPU with the correct orientation.
+The notched corner should be oriented toward the blank space on the socket nearest the lever.
+The CPU has a corner pin for two of the four corners, and will only fit in the orientation as shown.
+Ensure that the CPU is exactly parallel to the socket base so the pins make good contact and are not bent.
+Take care not to exert too much force, but press the CPU down gently into the slot.
+Once completely inserted, close the socket lever while holding down the CPU.
+The CPU fan and heatsink should cover the entire face of the CPU.
+With the added weight of the CPU fan and heatsink locking brace, no extra force is required to keep the CPU in place.

-NOTE: Do not forget to set the correct Bus Frequency and Multiple (frequency multiple setting is available only on unlocked processors) for your Socket 370 processor or else boot-up may not be possible.
-Socket 370 processors provide internal thermal sensing so that a socket mounted thermal resistor is not needed.
+NOTE: If necessary, do not forget to set the correct Bus Frequency and Multiple for your processor or else boot-up may not be possible.
+Frequency multiple settings are available only on unlocked processors.

 CAUTION!
-Be careful not to scrape the motherboard when mounting a clamp-style processor fan or else damage may occur to the motherboard.
+Be careful not to scrape the motherboard surface when mounting a clamp-style processor fan or else damage may occur.
+When mounting a heatsink onto your CPU, make sure that the CPU capacitors do not touch the heatsink; otherwise, your CPU will be damaged!
+See your heatsink/CPU documentation for details.